fun-with-serverless/pytest-lambda-workshop/docs/part1/app-description.md

 The Resources section of the template describes three resources:

 1. **BookTicketFunction**: This is a Lambda function that handles the ticket booking logic.
-It's written in Python 3.9, and the function handler is ticket_booking.handler.
+It's written in Python, and the function handler is ticket_booking.handler.
 The function is triggered by an API Gateway event (BookTicketApi) when a POST request is made to the /book_ticket path.
 The environment variable TABLE_NAME is set to the logical ID of the DynamoDB table resource (TicketsTable), which will be replaced by the actual table name at runtime.

 2. **SumTicketsFunction**: This is a Lambda function that summarizes the number of booked tickets.